Groenlo, Netherlands, 16 November 2017

 Recovering economic conditions and an increased share in the European security market are expected to produce further growth in revenue for the Security Management (physical security systems) business unit this year.

-The Staffing Solutions business unit (digitised timesheet processing, planning and employee scheduling) is profiting from the increase in the number of hours worked through temporary employment agencies as a result of the economic growth, and therefore expects to post a growth in revenue over 2017.
+The Staffing Solutions business unit (digitized timesheet processing, planning, and employee scheduling) is profiting from the increase in the number of hours worked through temporary employment agencies as a result of the economic growth, and therefore expects to post a growth in revenue over 2017.